severalnines/docs/user-guide/mysql/nodes.rst

 * **Start Node**
 	- This option is only available if the node is down.
 It starts the database instance on this node.

+* **Enable Binary Logging**
+    - This job will update the configuration of selected node to enable binary logging.
+A replication slave can then be added to the node, or it may be possible to use the binary log for point-in-time recovery.
+A server restart is needed to finalize the configuration update.

+* **Disable Read Only**
+    - Disable read-only by setting up ``SET GLOBAL read_only = OFF``.
+This option is only available if read-only is on.

+* **Enable Read Only**
+    - Enable read-only by setting up ``SET GLOBAL read_only = ON``.
+This option is only available if read-only is off.